 A sprinkle of pumpkin seeds on top finishes the look perfectly!

 The batter for this vegan pumpkin bread is thick!
 So don’t be surprised and think I left out some crucial ingredients!
-It’s a bit heavy to stir it properly I’ll admit I handed the mixing bowl to Jaye and told him to do it!
+It’s a bit heavy to stir it properly and I’ll admit I handed the mixing bowl to Jaye and told him to do it!

 It does come together though and the final result is beautifully moist.